 Some of the imagery in this novel was very disturbing.
 For me, it was reading how the pregnant humans had their limbs removed so that they couldn’t kill their own fetuses.
 See, now, doesn’t that say to a ‘head’ farmer that you shouldn’t do that?
 To my knowledge, no animal currently harvested for meat does this.

 Maybe I missed the point of this novel?
 Should it have humanised the (non-human) meat industry for me?
 Unfortunately growing up as a beef cattle farmer’s daughter, I’m pretty pragmatic about meat, and where it comes from.
 I knew all those beef burgers and lamb chops by name before they were meat, and it never bothered me.

-I didn’t realise that this was originally translated from Argentinian.
+I didn’t realise that this was originally translated from Spanish (the author is Argentinian).
 That’s not something to hold against it – I’m honestly pretty sure that I wouldn’t have enjoyed it regardless of the language.
 It’s supposed to be a critique on meat eating, but I interpreted it as an actual hypothetical situation.
 It turned me off reading in a way similar to the way that The Biggerers did (again, maybe I missed the point?).

 A high flaunting novel that missed the mark for me.
 I finished reading it, but was left disgusted and dismayed.
 I think the answer from me is ‘yes’ I would do cannibalism if you told me that I had to, in order to survive.
 But I wouldn’t accept human meat that’s been bred for the purpose.

 Faber Factory Plus Ffp | 31st March 2020 | AU$27.99 | paperback

 Hi there!
 Just wanted to clarify that this was translated from Spanish.
 The author is Argentinian.